Distinguished Professor, Visual Arts

 Everything is Black and White till you turn Gray.
 Paul Olsen

-In 2007 Professor Olsen became chair of the Department of Visual Arts.
+In 2007 Olsen became chair of the Department of Visual Arts.
 During his four year tenure, Graphic Design was made its own major, two full time photography instructors were hired to expand the now established program and the department received accreditation from NASAD (National Association of Schools of Art and Design) a very prestigious art accrediting body.
 Enrollment in the new Graphic Design major grew from 75 to over 150 students the first year it was offered.
 Olsen established the 2+2 Program with Horry Georgetown Technical College.
-This program allows students with an Associate of Arts in Digital Arts degree from HGTC to enroll at Coastal and complete their Bachelors Degree in Graphic Design in just two more years at Coastal.
-Also during this time Olsen, along with History Professor Kenneth Townsend, embedded for two weeks in Afghanistan with Professor Alan Case who was there with the South Carolina National Guard.
+This program allows students with an Associate of Arts in digital arts degree from HGTC to enroll at Coastal and complete their bachelor's degree in graphic design in just two more years at Coastal.
+Also during this time Olsen, along with history professor Kenneth Townsend, embedded for two weeks in Afghanistan with professor Alan Case who was there with the South Carolina National Guard.
 They went out on missions, interviewed members of the 10th Mountain Division and traveled to Kabul, Bagram Air Base and Kandahar.
 Upon their return they lectured for several years about their experiences and did follow-up interviews with those that they met while there.

-Professor Olsen served three years active duty in the Army with one year in Vietnam.
+He served three years active duty in the Army with one year in Vietnam.
 He retired in 2007 as a Major.
 Among his awards are the Bronze Star, Purple Heart, Meritorious Service Medal, Combat Infantryman’s Badge, Parachutist Wings, Vietnamese Honor Medal and two Army Commendation Medals.
-Olsen also has two of his photographs in the National Veterans Museum in Chicago, IL.
+Olsen also has two of his photographs in the National Veterans Museum in Chicago, Ill.

 M.F.A., University of Miami, Florida 1975